anil-roy/garage-door/README.md

 Using C# for client-side web development has some key advantages espcially for .Net developers.
 It's robust and mature language.
 Enabling C# on the client would allow teams to use a common technology stack on server and client.
 And Blazor let's you share models between frontend and backend.

 The Tech Stack for this project is:
-#ASP.Net Core v3.x
+*ASP.Net Core v3.x
-#Blazor Web assembly
+*Blazor Web assembly
-#Raspbian OS
+*Raspbian OS

+More details to follow.